FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@onlineinerview/latest-interview-questions-on-twitter-bootstrap-2018-e21be64ecf00

 [[↑] Back to top](#Bootstrap)
 ### How many different media queries are used by the Bootstrap grid system by default?
-(Expert)

 The Bootstrap grid system provides four tiers of classes:
 * `xs` for phones (<768px),